samvera-labs/samvera-persona/CONTRIBUTING.md

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+All Contributors should have signed Hydra Contibutor License Agreement (CLA)

 ## Reporting Issues

 The preferred way to submit bug reports is to submit an issue at https://gitlab.com/notch8/samvera-persona/issues